Tottenham 0-2 Man City: Erling Haaland scores twice as Pep Guardiola's side edge close to Premier League title

 City's substitute goalkeeper Stefan Ortega made vital saves from Dejan Kulusevski and Heung-Min Son after replacing Ederson, who reacted furiously when made to come off following a blow to the head, but Haaland sealed the victory from the spot after Pedro Porro had fouled substitute Jeremy Doku.

-The victory, City's eighth in a row in the Premier League, means Pep Guardiola's side will be champions for an unprecedented fourth year in a row if they beat West Ham at the Etihad Stadium on Sunday, with Arsenal needing to win their game at home to Everton while hoping for an unlikely City slip-up.
+The win, City's eighth in a row in the Premier League, means Pep Guardiola's side will be champions for an unprecedented fourth consecutive year if they beat West Ham at the Etihad Stadium on Sunday, with Arsenal needing to win their game at home to Everton while hoping for an unlikely City slip-up.

-Spurs, meanwhile, are now out of contention for a Champions League place, the defeat confirming Aston Villa's qualification and leaving Ange Postecoglou to hit out at the club's "fragile foundations" on and off the pitch.
+Spurs, meanwhile, are now out of contention for a Champions League place, the defeat confirming Aston Villa's qualification to the competition and leaving Ange Postecoglou to hit out at Tottenham's "fragile foundations" on and off the pitch.

 Tottenham: Vicario (7), Porro (5), Romero (6), Dragusin (7), Van de Ven (6), Hojbjerg (5), Bentancur (5), Sarr (6), Maddison (7), Johnson (7), Son (6).